n8jadams/smoothr/README.md

 * `onAnimationEnd` - _(function)_ - This takes place after the animation is finished.
 Reset your animations if they're saved in state, or do something else.
 There are no arguments passed.

 * `originPath` - _(string)_ - The path after the domain to the origin of this single page app.
 Include the beginning backslash, but not the trailing backslash.
-All of the `<Link />` `href` properties will be relative to that origin path.
+All of the `<Link>` `href` properties will be relative to that origin path.
 Example: `"/smoothr-app"`, and `<Link href="/page1" />` will link to `"/smoothr-app/page1"`.
 This defaults to an empty string, which signifies the document root.

 ### `<SmoothRoutes>`